Equinix expands Melbourne footprint with fourth data centre worth $116 million

 The city of Melbourne is increasingly experiencing digital transformation and is predicted to have a digital economy worth approximately A$51billion 2020.
-Equinix's Melbourne data centre campus enables companies to digitise their businesses by embracing cloud applications from more than 80 Cloud and IT service providers.
+Equinix's Melbourne data center campus enables companies to digitise their businesses by embracing cloud applications from more than 80 Cloud and IT service providers.

 Since entering Melbourne in 2015, Equinix has built a mature ecosystem with more than 220 customers across multiple industries.
-The network effect of this growth creates increased need for further data centre capacity to support businesses increasing migration towards the digital edge.
+The network effect of this growth creates increased need for further data center capacity to support businesses increasing migration towards the digital edge.

 Guy Danskine, managing director, Equinix Australia, says by capitalising on the thriving economy, Equinix is continuing to expand its national footprint to meet the rising demand for interconnection.